Rutwik-28/Rutwik-28/README.md

 - 👯 I’m looking to collaborate on Youtube.
 - 🤔 I’m looking for help with creating MNIST dataset for deeplearning model.
 - 💬 Ask me about Web development backend tech like php, MONGODB database, MySql databse.
-- 📫 How to reach me: @Rutwik28
+- 📫 How to reach me--->
+- Twitter : @rutwik7712
+ -YouTube: RUTWIK KARANDE
+ -Instagram: Rutwik
 - 😄 Pronouns: HE/HIS
 - ⚡ Fun fact: I like trekking and watching movies.